kevin-neves/java-microservices/README.md

 ```
 In order to run the full project without any problems, is highly recommended that you have at least **8 GB of RAM** in your computer.

-## Features to be added in the future
+## Features that will be added in the future

 * There are lots of small implementations that are missing in each service.
 * Integrated tests will be added soon, since they are really important for microservices.